-Rooted in social justice, D'Lo brings the fierce with the funny through his stories and stand-up comedy about being a queer/trans person raised within an immigrant family and community, as well as his stories about being an artist who was schooled by hip-hop, feminists, and queer artist elders.
+D’Lo is a queer/transgender Tamil-Sri Lankan-American speaker and performer whose work ranges from keynotes and workshops to stand-up comedy, from one-person shows to poetry and storytelling.
+Rooted in social justice, D'Lo brings the fierce with the funny through his presentations about being a queer/trans artist and activist raised within an immigrant family and community, as well as his stories about being an artist schooled by hip-hop, feminists, and queer artist elders.

 His solo shows Ramble-Ations, D’FunQT, D’FaQTo Life and To T, or not To T have toured theaters and festivals nationally, and he is a popular performer and speaker on the college and university circuit as well events for companies, agencies, and non-profit/community organizations.

 D'Lo's acting credits include the HBO series LOOKING, the Amazon series TRANSPARENT, the Netflix series SENSE 8 and MR. ROBOT, and NBC's CONNECTING, as well as the Issa Rae-produced MINIMUM WAGE.
 He can also be seen in the SpeakOut produced short feature film, THE SYED FAMILY XMAS EVE GAME NIGHT, which had its world premiere at the Toronto International Film Festival (TIFF) 2021.
 D'Lo was last seen in Billy Eichner’s movie BROS, a recent episode of QUANTUM LEAP, and RO & SHIRELLE, a short buddy comedy with Shakina Nayfack.